Global real estate: Opportunity for income and diversification

 Benefits of diversifying portfolios with global real estate exposure

 Investors exposed only to U.S. real estate are missing opportunities for diversification and faster growth in non-U.S. markets, particularly in the Asia-Pacific region.
-North America, for example, represents less than half the $7.1 trillion global institutional real estate market that includes the U.S., Canada, Europe and Asia-Pacific (Exhibit 6).
+North America, for example, represents less than half of the $7.1 trillion global institutional real estate market that includes the U.S., Canada, Europe and Asia-Pacific (Figure 6).
 A global approach offers diversification because real estate markets are not monolithic—they reflect different levels of maturity, growth rates and stages of the real estate cycle.
 Asia-Pacific, for example, is growing at more than twice the rate of the U.S. and Europe, with projected annual growth of 4.8% between 2017 and 2026, compared to 1.8% in the U.S. and 1.7% in Europe.3 In fact, the Asia-Pacific economy is expected to grow more than 50% by 2026, compared to about 16% each in the U.S. and Europe.

 Global market divergence can provide diversification